The Whale

 As in the ancient moon mysteries, where Dionysus was sacrificed as the bull-god and son-lover of the Great Mother, symbolizing the sacrifice of animal nature, so in the Mithraic mysteries (4) Mithras overcame his immortal brother symbolized as the bull, by killing, eating and integrating him ceremonially.
 (1)

-Jung described Mithraism as a complete solar psychology, aimed at restoring the relationship between the mortal and immortal brothers: Mithras as consciousness and the bull as the instinct or archetype, the Self, similar to St. Peter and Christ.
+Jung described Mithraism as a complete solar psychology, aimed at restoring the relationship between the mortal and immortal brothers: Mithras as consciousness and the bull as the archetype, the Self.
+He added that the relationship in which they stand to each other is similar to the relationship between St. Peter and Christ.
 (5)

 The slow unfolding of this archetypal process, the cruel immaturity of the god, the cultural manifestation of the process, have to be suffered through by humanity over time.
-This is how we as humans contribute to the manifestation, the creation, of the god.
+This is how we as humans may contribute to the manifestation, the creation, of our world.

 The chaotic times that we live in may also be seen against this background.